10 Investment Strategies for Delinquent Real Estate

 Many investors will take delinquent real estate, fix it up, and create rentals.
 Be sure to analyze whether a property is in a popular rental market.
 If you opt not to go with a month-to-month rental, an Airbnb may be worth setting up.
 After ownership is secured, there are dozens of ways to take land and make money from it.

-Don't Touch It And Re-Sell It
+Don't Touch It and Re-Sell It

 Some investors see tax sale homes as assets and invest in them as such.
 Consider purchasing real estate in strategic areas without investing in repairs.
 If the lot is valuable enough and the homeowner comes through in the grace period, you could easily make a profit in both scenarios.